 We are no longer accepting applications to the PhD Programme for entry in September 2019 as the programme is full.
 The application portal for entry in September 2020 is now open*

 The School of Education welcomes applications for PhD research in any area of education.
 The research interests of staff are broad and interdisciplinary and, as leading researchers in the field, we are actively engaged in educational issues at the cutting edge of change.

-Research specialism in the School of Education is organised around four Research Centres:
+Research specialism in the School of Education is organised around four Research Clusters:

 Students should look in detail at these before applying in order to see if we have the expertise and experience to supervise their chosen area of study.

 Our doctoral programmes are very popular, and as a result, we have one of the largest doctoral communities nationally.
 The School also receives a large number of applications, however our supervisors have limited availability, so we can only offer a limited number of places to study with us.